-They are based on your life and work experiences and provide a glimpse of how you might handle situations in the future.
+The behavior questions are based on your life and work experiences and provide a glimpse of how you might handle situations in the future.
 There may be no right or wrong answer; it is more about your personality and how you handle and deal with tasks and people.
 Behavior questions prompt more of a story or a scenario answer.
-They are more thought-provoking and sometimes harder to answer on the spot.
+These types of questions are more thought-provoking and sometimes harder to answer on the spot.
 Here are some examples of behavior-type questions or items:

 - Please describe a time when you demonstrated your ability to be a team member.

 - Describe a time when you had to juggle several important tasks at once.

 - Share an example of when you applied the skills you learned in 4-H to another aspect of your life.